Making Daily Tasks Feel Achievable: UX for Task Wish

 Research Conclusion

-To make sure to properly address the community's problem with our solution.
+To make sure to properly address the problem.

 Personas

-To keep our insights from the user interviews accurate when designing a solution to help them.
+To keep our insights from the user interviews top of mind when designing a solution to help them.

 Primary Persona